15 Best Fraud Management Systems to Stop Fraudulent Chargebacks

 This fraud prevention tool uses proxy and VPN detection, email verification, device fingerprinting, and user and transaction scoring tools to identify customers and authorize payments.
 Their system factors in over 25 risk analysis data points to give a fraud score to each transaction in real-time.
 This lets you easily detect and prevent fraud before it happens.

-Aimed at enterprise level needs, Clari5 is a big data solution that functions in real-time to provide you insights that lead to meaningful improvements.
+Catered to enterprise level needs, Clari5 is a big data solution that provides real-time insights that lead to meaningful improvements.
 It monitors, tracks, and identifies suspicious activity and helps guide decision-making and makes automated decisions.
-It meets all compliance needs, and ensures a safe checkout for customers.
+As a result, it meets all compliance needs, and ensures a safe checkout for customers.

 Risk analysis and aversion

 AgenaRisk works closely with ecommerce platforms to offer consultation services.
 They build models, validate and implement plans, and prototype fraud systems.
-They use a flexible approach allowing them to adjust quickly and adequately to address fraud problems.
-Their customized solutions can be designed to fit your fraud needs and address the risk your ecommerce store faces.
+For example, they use a flexible approach allowing them to adjust quickly and adequately to address fraud problems.
+What’s more, their customized solutions can be designed to fit your fraud needs and address the risk your ecommerce store faces.

 Endorsed by the American Bankers Association, this fraud management tool guards against fraudulent activity for businesses of all sizes.
 Their Next Generation Technology reduces fraud while permitting authentic charges, reducing revenue lost to false positive indicators of fraud.
 Their tool has exceptional customer service, supporting your team with effectively using the tool to mitigate the risk of fraud.